rprrafa/ionic-cover-header/README.md

 </cover-header-parallax>
 ```

-1. header-size it's the max header value, by default it's 200px;
+1. header-size it's the max header height, by default it's 200px;
 2. bg-color is an array cwith header background color in rgb, by default it's rgb(0, 121, 107);

 Also it's possible add other components, e.g ion-slide-box